After-Shock/Cloudbox-wiki/FAQ.md

 docker start <container-name>
 ```

+---

-You will receive an error when you run the docker run at first try:
+You might receive an error when you run the docker run at first try:

 ```
 Error response from daemon: invalid header field value "oci runtime error: container with id exists: 7a244b8f5d07081538042ff64aebfe11fac1a36731526e77be53db7d94dca44d\n"